AndrewBoryk/ABMediaView/README.md

 [mediaView setVideoURL:@"http://yoursite/yourvideo.mp4" withThumbnailImage:[UIImage imageNamed: @"thumbnail.png"]];
 ```

-*BONUS FUNCTIONALITY:* GIFs can also be used as the thumbnail for a video and audio
+*BONUS FUNCTIONALITY:* GIFs can also be used as the thumbnail for video and audio.

 ```objective-c
 // Set video for mediaView by URL, and set GIF as thumbnail by URL